sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 Clicking on the model name updates some of the fields below the dropdown menu:
 - The entry *Head
 model file* contains the head model parameters (surface information, conductances, etc...).
-These are Matlab files and may be edited.
+These are MATLAB files and may be edited.
 See the FieldTrip documentation for more information on the head model files.
 - The
 edit box *Matrix to align chan. locs with head model* is automatically updated to align the current electrode coordinates with the current head model.
 We co-registered the MNI average brain MRI with landmark electrode